Santa Barbara Food Worth Seeking

 MUST ORDER: Smoked Salmon, Kalamata Olive & Basil Brioche, Brioche Cinnamon Roll, Brioche Chocolate Croissant

-Breakfast Sandwich Santa Barbara
+Chocolate Santa Barbara

 Barbecue Santa Barbara

 For an old stagecoach stop that’s been serving food since 1865, this tavern in the mountains off Route 154 remains relevant.
-The restaurant has become famous for wild game preparations and weekend tri-tip, which draws grizzled bikers and wine country acolytes.
+The restaurant has become famous for wild game preparations.
+Weekends call for tri-tip, which draws grizzled bikers and wine country acolytes.
 Order your sandwich from a vintage cash register in the restaurant, or from the bar, and hand a white ticket to an attendant manning the tented table fronting a pair of grills.
 Retreat to a picnic table, surrounded by wagon wheels and horseshoes, to enjoy the oak-grilled spoils, which sports a peppery crust and rosy center and fills buttery grilled bread.
 Salsa, BBQ sauce and/or apple horseradish mustard sauce all provide welcome punch to meaty proceedings.

 MUST ORDER: Famous Cold Spring Chili, Tri-Tip Sandwich